sensei-hacker/inavwiki/Navigation-modes.md

 Altitude, as calculated by INAV's position estimator, is recorded to BLACKBOX as navPos[2].

 ### a) Using ALTHOLD with a multicopter (mc):
-Using ALTHOLD with a multicopter, you need a barometer.
+Using ALTHOLD with a multicopter, you need a barometer for reliable stable flight.

 Activate AIRMODE to keep the copter stable in fast descent - now you can do the whole flight in altitude hold - from take-off to landing.